flyteorg/flyte/rsts/concepts/customizable_resources.rst

 Adding customizable resources
 #############################

 For background on customizable resources, see :ref:`howto-managing-customizable-resources`.
 As a quick refresher, custom resources allow you to manage configurations for specific combinations of user projects, domains and workflows that override default values.
-Examples of such resources include execution clusters, task resource defaults, and `more <https://github.com/flyteorg/flyteidl/blob/master/protos/flyteidl/admin/matchable_resource.proto>`__.
+Examples of such resources include execution clusters, task resource defaults, and :std:ref:`more <protos/docs/admin/admin:matchableresource>`.

 Example